Happier Docs

 • yarn workspace @happier-dev/cli test:unit

-• yarn workspace @happier-dev/server test:unit
+• yarn --cwd apps/server test:unit

 • yarn --cwd apps/stack test:unit